Linux Mint: LMDE

-LMDE 3

-LMDE 3 (a.k.a.
-Cindy) is 'very likely' to complete the switch to systemd from sysvinit.
-It is based on Debian Stretch, and was released on August 31, 2018, shipping as a single edition with Cinnamon.
-As of July 1, 2020, this version is no longer supported.
+LMDE 3 (named Cindy) completed the switch from sysvinit to systemd.
+It was based on Debian Stretch and was released in 2018, shipping as a single edition with Cinnamon.
+The latest version of LMDE, version 7 (Gigi), based on Debian Trixie, was released on 14 October 2025.
+It dropped support for i386, exclusively supporting amd64.

-LMDE 4

-LMDE 4 (a.k.a.
-Debbie) is based on Debian Buster (version 10), and was released on March 20, 2020.
-This version ships as a single edition using Cinnamon.

-LMDE 5

-LMDE 5 (a.k.a.
-Elsie) is based on Debian Bullseye (version 11), and was released on March 20, 2022.
-It ships with the Cinnamon desktop environment and supports both amd64 and i386 architectures.

 Development

-Individual users and companies using the operating system act as donors, sponsors and partners of the distribution.
+Individual users and companies using the operating system act as donors, sponsors, and partners of the distribution.
 Linux Mint relies on user feedback to make decisions and orient its development.
 The official blog often features discussions where users are asked to voice their opinion about the latest features or decisions implemented for upcoming releases.
 Ideas can be submitted, commented upon and rated by users via the Linux Mint Community Website.

 The community of Linux Mint users use Launchpad to participate in the translation of the operating system and in reporting bugs.

-Most development is done in Python and organized online using GitHub, making it easy for developers to provide patches, implement additional features, and also fork Linux Mint sub-projects (for example the Linux Mint menu was ported to Fedora).
-With each release, features are added that are developed by the community.
-In Linux Mint 9, for instance, the ability to edit menu items is a feature that was contributed by a Linux Mint user.
+Most development is done in Python, C and Javascript and organized online using GitHub.